rowg/FileExchangeCounter/README.md

 Situations like these can degrade system performance and greatly increase the cost of data transfers if the remote computers are on cellular or satellite links.
 The operator is unlikely to notice, though, as there are no gaps in the incoming data to indicate a problem with the file transfers.
 Your first indication of a problem may be (as it was in my case) an email from Accounting asking why your cellular bill has suddenly doubled.

 ## The Output
 The output from the FileExchangeCounter scripts is twofold.
 First, ASCII log files, one for each radial station/file type combination are generated.
-These contain lines of text, each containing a datestamp string and an integer indicating the number of files were transferred on the corresponding day.
+These contain lines of text, each containing a datestamp string and an integer indicating the number of files that were transferred on the corresponding day.

 The second thing output by the FileExchangeCounter scripts is an html file.
 When viewed in a Web browser, it displays a table with one row for each radial station and a column for each data file type.
 See the image file *FileExchangeCounterScreenshot.png*, included in this repo, for an example.